Your Cart (0)

 The risk:

-The EU AI Act creates tiered requirements based on AI risk level.
+The EU AI Act creates tiered requirements based on AI risk level, with penalties up to 7 percent of global turnover for prohibited uses and 3 percent for other violations, reaching full effect across 2025 and 2026.
 US sector regulators (FDIC, OCC, EEOC, FDA, FTC) have issued guidance specific to AI use in their domains.
+State laws are layering on top: Colorado, California, Utah, and Texas all have AI-specific statutes in force or imminent.
 Businesses that deploy AI without understanding applicable regulations may find themselves out of compliance as enforcement increases.

 The mitigation:

-Before deploying AI in any regulated context — financial services, healthcare, employment, credit, insurance — get a current read on applicable regulations and guidance.
+Before deploying AI in any regulated context (financial services, healthcare, employment, credit, insurance), get a current read on applicable regulations and guidance.
 This is a fast-moving area; what was unaddressed 18 months ago may now have specific regulatory requirements.
+Map each AI use case to the applicable risk tier, document the decision, and keep that documentation current.
+For EU exposure, designate a responsible person for AI governance, maintain the technical documentation the Act requires, and build the audit trail before you need it.

 Frequently Asked Questions

-A: It depends on which tools, which data, and what your contracts with clients require.
+It depends on which tools, which data, and what your contracts with clients require.
 Enterprise tiers of major AI platforms (OpenAI, Anthropic, Google) have data processing agreements that provide contractual commitments about data handling.
-Consumer tiers don't provide the same protections.
+Consumer tiers do not provide the same protections.
 Check your client contracts for data handling requirements, review the AI vendor's data processing terms, and make sure you have a legal basis for processing client data through third-party AI systems.
+When in doubt, default to the enterprise tier with zero data retention configured, or keep the workload on a self-hosted model.

-A: Deploying AI tools informally without inventory or policy.
-When AI tool usage grows organically — employees finding and using tools on their own — companies lose visibility into what data is being processed where.
-The risk isn't any single employee's AI usage; it's the accumulated data exposure across hundreds of employees each making individual decisions about what to paste into AI tools.
-Policy and approved tool lists address this at the source.
+Deploying AI tools informally without inventory or policy.
+When AI tool usage grows organically, with employees finding and using tools on their own, companies lose visibility into what data is being processed where.
+The risk is not any single employee's AI usage.
+It is the accumulated data exposure across hundreds of employees each making individual decisions about what to paste into AI tools.
+Policy and approved tool lists address this at the source, and network-level controls enforce it when judgment fails.

-A: Incorporate AI systems into your existing incident response framework.
-If a third-party AI vendor has a security incident affecting your data, you need to know how they'll notify you, what information they'll provide, and how that triggers your own notification obligations.
+Incorporate AI systems into your existing incident response framework.
+If a third-party AI vendor has a security incident affecting your data, you need to know how they will notify you, what information they will provide, and how that triggers your own notification obligations.
 Review your AI vendor agreements for incident notification requirements.
 For internally built AI systems, establish monitoring and alerting that would detect anomalous behavior consistent with prompt injection or unauthorized access.
+Tabletop an AI incident at least once a year so the team is not learning the playbook during a live event.

-A: Existing information security policies cover some AI risks — data classification, vendor management, access controls.
-But AI introduces specific risks that generic policies don't address: acceptable use of AI tools for work tasks, what data can be used with which AI tools, how AI-assisted outputs are reviewed before use in high-stakes contexts, and how AI systems in production are monitored.
-Most organizations with AI deployments benefit from an AI-specific acceptable use and governance policy that extends their existing framework.
+Existing information security policies cover some AI risks: data classification, vendor management, access controls.
+But AI introduces specific risks that generic policies do not address: acceptable use of AI tools for work tasks, what data can be used with which AI tools, how AI-assisted outputs are reviewed before use in high-stakes contexts, and how AI systems in production are monitored.
+Most organizations with AI deployments benefit from an AI-specific acceptable use and governance policy that extends their existing framework rather than replacing it.

 Ready to put this into action?